 Begin Counseling with STL Therapist,

 Nicole is ready to get started with you when you are.
 Reach out today to start meeting with her in our Ballwin, MO counseling clinic.
 We can also chat via telehealth for online therapy in Missouri and online therapy in Illinois.
 Truly, anywhere in the state!
+If you're a Chicago resident, we have in-person therapy available in Chicago, too!
 Taking this first step is a big deal, so you are already making great progress!
 Just follow these simple steps and we will get started.